I won’t lie: the truth about activewear is pretty discouraging.

 These leggings are also super comfortable.
 They’ve got a relative amount of stretch, but they’ve got more of that soft, PJ-type of feel.
 That means they’re not only good for working out but also for lounging around or running errands.

-I tried the Eco Highrise Flare Pant in Black.
+I tried the Eco Highrise Flare Pant in Black (currently out of stock).
 I got a Medium in these ones too and they just barely didn’t pass the squat test… So like the others, I could try sizing up (I just haven’t tried yet).

 I definitely like the flare, but they’re really long on me.
 I should probably hem them for myself, but these would be a great option for long-legged girlies!